 How to Design a Nutrition Facts Label for New Product Launch Success

-The FDA has extensive rules outlined at their Food Labeling and Nutrition Overview web site.
-You should visit the site - nutritional information appears simple as you look at food packaging but there is a great deal of work that goes into the labeling and ingredient statement.
+The FDA has extensive rules outlined at its Food Labeling and Nutrition Overview web site.
+You should visit the site - nutritional information appears simple as you look at food packaging, but there is a great deal of work that goes into the labeling and ingredient statement.

-Manufacturers of packaged foods and beverage were also greatly affected by the introduction of 'Nutrition Facts'.
-It became important to minimize undesirable nutrients and maximize and highlight the desirable nutrients.
+Manufacturers of packaged foods and beverage were also greatly affected by the introduction of 'Nutrition Facts.'
+It became important to minimize undesirable nutrients and maximize and highlight desirable nutrients.

 Food & Beverage Consumer Dietary Guidelines